Med Matrix functional medicine and wellness clinic

 Med Matrix is in South Portland, about 40 minutes southeast of Sebago via Route 302 and the Maine Turnpike.

-Your first visit is $100 with our current voucher.
 Full onboarding is approximately $1,200 to $1,500, including labs, body composition scan, and a one-hour provider consultation.
+New patients receive a $100 voucher toward their first visit.
 Ongoing TRT is $70 to $200 per month.
 HSA, FSA, and CareCredit accepted.

 After onboarding and initial follow-up labs, most TRT patients visit about twice a year.
 Your provider will determine the right monitoring schedule based on your protocol and response.